Viggarbach

 The Viggarbach (also: Mühlbach or Mühltaler Bach) is a river of Tyrol, Austria.

 The Viggarbach's origin is the lake Blauer See.
 It flows through the valley with the same name in western direction and merges near Schönberg with the Sill.
 It has a length of 10.1 km.

 The rapid small creek keeps its Grade A water quality in the whole course, but gets dangerous at high water or strong rain.
-Thanks to the fact that nearby townships are further away from the creek, there is less danger for settlements.
+Because nearby townships are further away from the creek, there is less danger for settlements.